Garcia, Mladenovic return to lead France in Fed Cup final

-PARIS Top doubles team Caroline Garcia and Kristina Mladenovic will spearhead France's challenge in the Davis Cup final against defending champions Czech Republic after making their return following a suspension.
+PARIS (Reuters) - Top doubles team Caroline Garcia and Kristina Mladenovic will spearhead France's challenge in the Davis Cup final against defending champions Czech Republic after making their return following a suspension.

 In September, the French tennis federation lifted a ban on the pair, who were sanctioned the previous month for criticizing the organization following a mix-up over their clothing in a first-round doubles loss at the Rio Olympics.